 - From Altayskoye through Nizhnekamenka, Rossoshi, and Starobelokurikha to the Belokurikha-2 resort.

 The route is 1200 km long, the total ascent is approximately 10 km.

 There may be minor changes to the route.
-Should they have happened, we will announce them.
+Should they happen, we will announce that.

 Before the start we will provide GPX tracks for participants who use electronic navigation devices.

 All roads on the route are asphalted, and the average quality of surface is good.
 Roadworks are possible; usually one lane is closed for repairs and the traffic goes through the other one.
 We will notify riders about coming roadworks.

 The valley of Katun from Gorno-Altaysk (Горно-Алтайск—for your convenience, we provide Cyrillic names that you may see on the road signs) to Ust-Sema (Усть-Сема) is a popular resort.
 There are many villages and camping grounds there, and hence the traffic may be significant.